Optical properties of InGaN quantum wells: accurately modeling the effects of disorder: Introduction and context

 The polarization fields, on the order of a MV/cm, lead to a giant quantum-confined Stark effect (QCSE) \cite{Takeuchi97}.
 This red-shifts the emission wavelength and reduces the electron-hole wavefunction overlap, slowing down the recombination dynamics.
 The effect of fields has been studied by many works, and is generally well quantified by a standard one-dimensional Schrodinger equation with the proper field magnitude.

 The nature and consequences of material disorder have also attracted considerable attention, but their understanding is less complete.
 Regarding the nature of disorder, initial observations of strong indium clustering \cite{Gerthsen00} were disproved by careful studies \cite{Galtrey08}, which showed instead that the In and Ga atoms closely follow a random alloy (RA) distribution.
 The RA disorder nonetheless does produce regions with relatively high [In], leading to wavefunction localization effects.
+This induces the appearance of an Urbach tail in the absorption spectrum of InGaN QWs -- this tail is a general optical signature of disorder effects \cite{John86}.

 The consequences of this disorder remain a topic of debate.
 Early on, it was proposed that it could fully localize carriers in nm-scale In clusters, leading to a high internal quantum efficiency (IQE) despite the large dislocation density that characterizes III-nitride heteroepitaxy; this theory has been challenged more recently.
 In addition, various other effects of disorder have been suggested: it could suppress the radiative rate and cause the green gap; enhance Auger-Meitner scattering; lead to excitonic localization and cause a giant Stokes shift; etc. However, many of these proposals remain qualitative, and lack a direct link between models and experiments.